Updated: Friday, April 29, 2020

 More Resources for Health Centers are Needed

-While we appreciate the $1.32 billion for health centers, we know that health centers will need more to sustain our workforce challenges and operations during the #COVID19 pandemic.
+While we appreciate the additional funds for health centers, we know that health centers will need more to sustain our workforce challenges and operations during the #COVID19 pandemic.

-For the next three weeks, Congress is on recess and back in their districts.
-When they return in mid-April, Congress may work in an additional stimulus package.
+Congress is considering a fourth stimulus funding bill.
 We are following this closely and encourage you to contact your Member of Congress today to share your story about how you continue to help Californians during this pandemic and the challenges you face.